hdmf-dev/hdmf-schema-language/source/description.rst

 .. note::

-    The precision indicated in the specification is generally interpreted as a minimum precision.
+    The precision indicated in the specification is interpreted as a minimum precision.
     Higher precisions may be used if required by the particular data.

 Reference ``dtype``
 """""""""""""""""""

-In additon to the above basic data types, an attribute or dataset may also store references to other data objects.
+In addition to the above basic data types, an attribute or dataset may also store references to other data objects.
 Reference ``dtypes`` are described via a dictionary.
 E.g.:

 .. code-block:: yaml